elusivecodes/FyreORM/README.md

 ];
 ```

-If the `self::READ` key is omitted, it will fallabck to the `self::WRITE` connection for database reads.
+If the `self::READ` key is omitted, it will fallback to the `self::WRITE` connection for database reads.

 **Query**